It's easy to start your application.

-Before enrolling in courses at another college or university, students should determine if the course fulfills an Engineering bachelor’s degree requirement.
+Before enrolling in courses at another college or university, undergraduate students should determine if the course fulfills an Engineering bachelor’s degree requirement.

-Please keep in mind that no university is required to accept transfer credit from another institution.
-If students follow the approval process listed below, preapproved transfer credit will be accepted.
-All required support documentation must be included with the Course Evaluation Request Form (Word).
-Courses offered online and experiential learning credit are not accepted as transfer credit.
+Please keep in mind that the university is not required to accept transfer credit from another institution.
+If students follow the approval process listed below, preapproved transfer credit will be accepted after an official transcript with satisfactory grade is received.

 Transfer Course Approval Process